Brussels Historical Churches Walking Tour (Self Guided), Brussels

 3) Eglise Notre-Dame du Sablon (Church of Our Lady of the Sablon) (must see)

 The name "Sablon" originates from the sandy marshland that once occupied the area until the 17th century.
-The Place du Grand Sablon serves as a hub for antiques and is renowned for housing leading chocolate makers such as Pierre Marcolini and Wittamer; it's also a great spot for a satisfying lunch.
+The Place du Grand Sablon serves as a hub for antiques and houses leading chocolate makers such as Wittamer and Pierre Marcolini; it's also a great spot for a satisfying lunch.
 In contrast, the Place du Petit Sablon park is adorned with statues representing the medieval guilds of Brussels.
-Between these two areas stands this 15th-century church of the Guild of Crossbowmen (or archers), a splendid example of Brabantine Gothic architecture.
-The church is illuminated by expansive and colorful stained glass windows that are uniquely lit from behind, making them visible from the exterior at night.
+Between the two areas stands this 15th-century church of the Guild of Crossbowmen (or archers), a splendid example of Brabantine Gothic architecture, complete with a lofty nave and chapels embellished with sculptures by some of the most celebrated 17th-century artists.

-Interestingly, the structure initially served as a place of worship for the guild members in the 1300s; however, a century later, it had to undergo significant enlargement to accommodate the influx of pilgrims drawn by the purported healing powers of its Madonna statue.
+The structure initially served as a place of worship for the guild members in the 1300s; however, a century later, it had to undergo significant enlargement to accommodate the influx of pilgrims drawn by the purported healing powers of its Madonna statue.
 The statue was acquired in 1348 through a daring theft from a church in Antwerp, reportedly carried out by a husband-and-wife team motivated by a vision, using a rowing boat.
-Although the statue is no longer present, a boat behind the pulpit commemorates this curious event.
+Although it's no longer present, a boat behind the pulpit commemorates this curious event.

 Why You Should Visit:

-To be awed by the grandeur of the structure, yet simultaneously feel the intimacy that sets it apart from more conventional cathedrals.
-The church is exceptionally well-lit thanks to its numerous and striking stained glass windows – some of the most memorable you'll ever encounter!
+To be awed by the grandeur, yet simultaneously feel the intimacy that sets this church apart from more conventional ones.
+The structure is exceptionally well-lit thanks to its numerous and striking stained-glass windows – some of the most memorable you'll ever encounter!

 Tip: